-it's not always agreed on which method is best used when making white tea, many say it's the way the tea is picked, when the leafs are young and dried and for others it is the fermentation process used.
-What cannot be disputed however is the wonderful taste of white tea, from China (China white tea is best known ) or white teas from Nepal, Taiwan, Thailand or India the demand for white teas is ever growing.
+it's not always agreed on which method is best used when making loose white tea, many say it's the way the tea is picked, when the tea leaves are young and dried and for others it is the fermentation process used.
+What cannot be disputed however is the wonderful taste of white tea, from China (China white tea is best known ) or loose white tea from Nepal, Taiwan, Thailand or India the demand for white teas is ever growing.

 In our case fresh buds and leaves coming from the Camellia Sinesis plant are left to dry in natural sunlight before being lightly processed to prevent ulterior oxidation.
 This way, not only the white tea maintains the delicate flavour, but also large quantities ingredients beneficial for health are retained in the leaf.
 It is important to mention that white teas are the least processed tea of all the tea families.

 White Tea is high in antioxidants and it was proven it can be a reputable ally in fighting different forms of cancer and cardiac diseases.
 For centuries, tea was the most well-known and widely used medication.
 People used it to cure many afflictions from the common cold to stomach aches and it worked every time.

 Amount of Tea Leaf: 10g (0.35 oz, light 3 tsp.)

 Amt. of Brewed Tea/ Cup: 120ml (4 fl.oz)